 Worked examples

-Example 1: Middle-class estate with a partial spousal bequest
+Example 1: Middle-class estate with partial spousal bequest

 Example 2: Full spousal rollover and portability